Can I Get Fired for Seeking Workmans Comp Benefits in Augusta, GA?

 The workmans comp program is complex and oftentimes difficult to navigate.
 An Augusta, Georgia work injury lawyer can help guide you through the process of opening your injury claim case.
 They can also work to ensure you receive compensation if fired because of your workplace injuries.
 The ADA is designed to protect those that are disabled and cannot perform their previous job roles without reasonable accommodation.

-When injured on the job because of a workplace accident, you need to speak with an Augusta, Georgia work injury lawyer you trust.
+When injured on the job because of a workplace accident, you need to speak with an Augusta workers compensation lawyer you trust.
 The attorneys at Ted A. Greve & Associates are there for you.
 They can help fight your employer if you are fired without cause and protect your rights under the law for workplace injuries.
 Contact us today to set up a consultation.